dcooney/block-manager/README.txt

 1. Disable entire block categories with a single click.

 == Changelog ==

+= 1.2.2 - August 17, 2021 =
+* NEW - Added new Reset option that will clear all disabled blocks.
+* FIX - Added fix for possible issue with icon width on blocks admin page.
+* UPDATE - Updated tab navigation inside the plugin to make it more clear which section was being edited.

 = 1.2.1 - February 28, 2021 =
 * UPDATE - Added Category Switcher support for all block including core Gutenberg blocks.